 This feeling often stems from a deep-seated need for control and safety, especially if you’ve experienced relational trauma.
 Presenting a perfect exterior can be an unconscious way to protect yourself and feel more secure in your environment.
 It’s a coping mechanism that, while understandable, can also be a sign of deeper emotional needs seeking attention.

 Absolutely.
-For many high-achieving women, external success can coexist with internal feelings of inadequacy, often rooted in early experiences of not feeling "enough."
+For many driven, ambitious women, external success can coexist with internal feelings of inadequacy, often rooted in early experiences of not feeling "enough."
 Your drive for success and your focus on appearance can both be ways to seek validation or create a sense of worth that was perhaps missing in your past.
 Recognizing this connection is a powerful step towards healing.

 How can my childhood experiences of feeling ‘less than’ affect how I dress as an adult?